atoum/netbeans-sample/README.md

 ![Unit tests - Failure](resources/images/result-2.png "Unit tests - Failure")

 What we have to do now is create our tested class and write the ```add``` method to make our test pass.
-Ass I told you, atoum and Netbeans expect your to be PSR-0 compliant so our class will lay in the ```src/netbeans/sample``` directory:
+Ass I told you, atoum and Netbeans expect your project to be PSR-0 compliant so our class will lay in the ```src/netbeans/sample``` directory:

 ```
 <?php